 The Merriam-Webster dictionary defines empathy as “the action of understanding, being aware of, being sensitive to, and vicariously experiencing the feelings, thoughts, and experience of another.”
 Empathy fosters a collective understanding that cultivates acceptance and establishes an emotional bond.
 It enables individuals to feel truly understood and conveys a sincere effort to “put yourself in someone else’s shoes.”

-In the AEC industry, technical solutions are our best friends.
+In the A/E/C industry, technical solutions are our best friends.
 We speak the language of facts, figures, and statistics, but sometimes we forget that an effective client relationship requires a genuine human connection.
 Using empathy can help form a deeper connection with your clients by addressing their specific challenges and offering personalized solutions.
-Empathy can be useful to bring humanity into written projects, creating a story that clients and stakeholders can connect with.
+Empathy can help bring humanity to written projects, creating a story that clients and stakeholders can connect with.

-According to a study from Businesssolver, 84% of CEOs believe that empathy drives better business outcomes and 72% of employees believe that empathy influences motivation.
+According to a study from Businessolver’s 2025 State of Workplace Empathy Report, 89% of CEOs believe that a company’s financial performance is tied to empathy.
+Employees who view their organizations as unempathetic are 1.5 times more likely to change jobs in the next six months.
+An ”unempathetic” company with 2,000 employees risks $7.3 million in attrition costs.
 Therefore, it stands to reason that being a more empathetic business leader will produce better business outcomes.
 There’s no need to fear if you know little about being empathic in the workplace.
 Empathy can be practiced and learned through exercises such as getting to know people outside your current social group, becoming more actively involved in your community, and practicing open communication.

 When it comes to both your personal life and your position in the workplace, it can be crucial to discern the difference between sympathy and empathy.
 By expressing sympathy, you extend a kind gesture, but the person in distress might not feel truly heard or understood.
 On the other hand, by expressing empathy, you are actively listening to the person’s pain and sharing their difficult thoughts, not trying to fix them.
 Regularly examining your capacity for empathy towards others’ suffering can make you a more supportive and compassionate individual, and by employing empathy in the business world, you can also increase worker satisfaction and company productivity.